tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![correlation.png](Images/correlation.png)

-* Pandas doesn't offer a plot to visualize correlation, so we will `Seaborn`, a popular Python data visualization library that is built-in in Anaconda to create a heat map plot.
+* Pandas doesn't offer a plot to visualize correlation, so we will use `Seaborn`, a popular Python data visualization library that is built-in in Anaconda to create a heat map plot.
 In later units, we will learn about even more advanced plotting libraries.

-* The `heatmap` function from the `seaborn` library colour codes the different variations in a correlation table.
+* The `heatmap` function from the `Seaborn` library colour codes the different variations in a correlation table.
 This is particularly useful when there are many variables in a correlation table.

 * When you are plotting correlations, it's useful to set the parameters `vmin=-1` and `vmax=1` to set a suitable range for the colour map.

   ![correlation_seaborn.png](Images/correlation-seaborn.png)

-* Remember that correlation does not imply causation!
+* Remember: Correlation does not imply causation!

   * Although `Ice Cream Sales` has a positive correlation of `0.819404` with `Drowning Incidents`, this does not mean that buying more ice cream causes people to drown; it merely means that there is a positive relationship between the numbers.

   * Chances are there is another factor at play that results in this positive correlation.
-One possible factor is that as temperature increases (during the summer months), people tend to both eat more ice cream and go swimming.
+One possiblity is that as the temperature increases (during the summer months), people tend to both eat more ice cream, and go swimming.

 Explain to students that **Regression analysis** is a method we'll learn in a later unit that can measure multiple relationships at the same time (e.g., the effect of both weather and income on ice cream sales).
 This explanation may not solve our problem of confusing correlation with causation, but it will help us better tease out economic relationships from multiple influences.
 Close this activity by asking the following question: